pytchlang/pytch-vm/doc/source/user/sprite.rst

    Note that you check using a *class* name, so if the ``self`` sprite is touching any clone of the target class then ``touching`` will return true.

+.. function:: self.touching_mouse_pointer()

+   You can use this method to check whether this sprite is touching the mouse pointer.

+   At the moment Pytch does not look at the actual image in the costume, just its overall size, so if the sprite costume has blank sections but the costume itself is touching them mouse then this method will still return true.
+The current costume and the size set by ``set_size`` is taken into account when checking.

 Showing and hiding speech bubbles